cyberelf/woi-langchain-runtime/examples/README.md

 ## Simple Agent CLI Example

-The `simple_agent_cli.py` script provides an interactive command-line interface for working with both simple and workflow agents.
+The `simple_agent_cli.py` script provides an interactive command-line interface for working with agents from the runtime system.

 ### Features

-- **Multiple Agent Types**: Choose between simple test agents and workflow agents
+- **Dynamic Agent Discovery**: Automatically discovers and lists all available agent templates (built-in + plugins)
+- **Agent Selection**: Choose from any available agent template at runtime
+- **Tool Selection**: Select which tools to enable for your agent (file operations, web tools, etc.)
 - **Task Management**: Automatic task ID tracking for stateful conversations
 - **Streaming Support**: Toggle between streaming and non-streaming responses
 - **Interactive Commands**: Control conversation flow with simple commands
 - **Context Preservation**: Maintain task and context IDs across messages
+- **Agent Recreation**: Option to recreate existing agents with new configurations

 ### Prerequisites